 If you're just starting out on your first job, it's usually important to understand all the deductions.
 Keep in mind that the details of your paystub will differ depending on your state.
 This is because there are state-mandated deductions, such as SDI in California and Educational Retirement Act contributions in New Mexico.

-If you feel your pay stub deductions are incorrect, you should take it up with the relevant authority.
+You may also enjoy reading what you need to know about retirement contributions.
+However, If you feel your pay stub deductions are incorrect, make sure you take it up with the relevant authority.
 Ready to create your pay stub?
 Try our tool now!